OpenNebula/docs/source/release_notes/release_notes/upgrade_46.rst

+.. _upgrade:

 =================================
-Upgrading from OpenNebula 4.4.x
+Upgrading from OpenNebula 4.6.x
 =================================

-This guide describes the installation procedure for systems that are already running a 4.4.x OpenNebula.
+This guide describes the installation procedure for systems that are already running a 4.6.x OpenNebula.
 The upgrade will preserve all current users, hosts, resources and configurations; for both Sqlite and MySQL backends.

-Read the Compatibility Guide for `4.6 <http://docs.opennebula.org/4.6/release_notes44/compatibility.html>`_ and :ref:`4.8 <compatibility>`, and the `Release Notes <http://opennebula.org/software/release/>`_ to know what is new in OpenNebula 4.8.
+Read the :ref:`Compatibility Guide <compatibility>` and `Release Notes <http://opennebula.org/software/release/>`_ to know what is new in OpenNebula 4.8.

 Preparation
 ===========